 New Jersey SNAP

-New Jersey SNAP — formerly Food Stamps, enables eligible low-income individuals and families to receive cash benefits to help pay for food.
+New Jersey SNAP — formerly known as Food Stamps, enables eligible low-income individuals and families to receive cash benefits to help pay for food.

 NJ SNAP is not an entitlement.
 NJ’s law requires all SNAP recipients to work or participate in a work program for at least 20 hours per week, unless otherwise exempt.